-- Compulsory education begins at the age of 7 and ends at the age of 16 in Lithuania.
-The range of ages for which at least 90% of the population are enrolled is longer than the period of compulsory education and goes from the age of 4 to the age of 18.
-This is similar to most other OECD countries, where more than 90% of the population are also enrolled for longer than the period of compulsory education. - The age at which children enter early childhood education differs widely across countries.
-In Lithuania, early childhood education starts offering intentional education objectives for children younger than 1 and 30% of children under 3 are enrolled in early childhood education.
+- Compulsory education begins at the age of 3 and ends at the age of 16 in Hungary.
+The range of ages for which at least 90% of the population are enrolled is shorter than the period of compulsory education and goes from the age of 4 to the age of 16.
+This differs from most other OECD countries, where more than 90% of the population are enrolled for longer than the period of compulsory education. - The age at which children enter early childhood education differs widely across countries.
+In Hungary, early childhood education starts offering intentional education objectives for children younger than 1 and 5% of children under 3 are enrolled in early childhood education.
 Across OECD countries, the average enrolment rate among children below the age of 3 is 27%, but the rates range from less than 1% to 63%.
-The enrolment rate among 3-5 year-olds increases
+The enrolment rate among 3-5 year-olds increases substantially in all OECD countries.
+In Hungary, 93% of all children of this age are enrolled in early childhood education, which is above the OECD average.